 What You Should Know When Dealing With Insurance Companies

 - Insurance claims adjusters are trained negotiators – Don't be fooled.
-In spite of their friendliness and apparent compassion about your injuries, they are not looking out for your best interest.
-The main job of an insurance adjuster is to protect the best interest of the insurance company.
+Despite their friendliness and apparent compassion about your injuries, they are not looking out for your best interest.
+The main job of an insurance adjuster is to protect the insurance company's best interest.
 They are specifically trained to minimize the amount of money paid out on every claim.
 This includes your claim.
-They will often deny a claim or not recognize the full value of a personal injury case.
+They will often deny a claim or not recognize the total value of a personal injury case.

-- Insurance companies are under no obligation to treat you fairly – This fact is especially true if you are involved in a car accident in Los Angeles where the other driver was clearly at fault, and you are attempting to file a claim against their insurance company.
+- Insurance companies are under no obligation to treat you fairly – This fact is especially actual if you are involved in a car accident in Los Angeles where the other driver was clearly at fault.
+You are attempting to file a claim against their insurance company.
 This applies even if the at-fault driver cooperates with the insurance company.
-They can still deny or delay paying your claim.
+They can still deny or delay paying your share.
 Typically, this is why their first offer is a lowball offer.

 - Don't automatically accept the first insurance settlement offer – In most car accident cases, it's not a fair offer.
 Insurance adjusters understand that most people need money right away to get their car repaired or pay medical expenses.
 They know Los Angeles car accident victims are vulnerable in these early stages and will almost always offer a lowball settlement soon after the accident.

 - Statements you make to an insurance company will be used against you – Insurance claims adjusters in Los Angeles want you to agree with them on their version of the car accident.
 Don't make the mistake of giving statements to an adjuster.
-Don’t agree to the questions they ask you.
-Never give a recorded statement or sign any settlement agreement until you have consulted with a personal injury attorney at our law firm.
+Please don't agree to the questions they ask you.
+Never provide a recorded message or sign any settlement agreement until you have consulted with a personal injury attorney at our law firm.